LASHETTY/Country-State-City-Management-Assignment/README.md

    - Add, edit, or delete cities
    - Use the breadcrumb to navigate back to states or countries

-## How to Edit This Code

-There are several ways of editing your application.

-### Use Lovable

-Simply visit the [Lovable Project](https://lovable.dev/projects/a1c23716-1a80-4a40-ae01-a7f1a7c702e0) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 ### Use your preferred IDE

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.